li779/DECaNT/README.md

 ### Project Contributers
 Y. C. Li, A. H. Davoody, S.W.
 Belling, A. J. Gabourie, and I. Knezevic

 Official implementation of [DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films].
 This project grew out of the work by former group members Amirhossein Davoody and Alexander J Gabourie.
-Initial commitment can be find here: [Mesh](https://github.com/amirhosseindavoody/carbon_nanotube_mesh), [Monte Carlo](https://github.com/amirhosseindavoody/cnt_film_monte_carlo).
+Initial project can be find here: [Mesh](https://github.com/amirhosseindavoody/carbon_nanotube_mesh), [Monte Carlo](https://github.com/amirhosseindavoody/cnt_film_monte_carlo).

 <p align="center"><img src="graphs/Figure6_simulation_schematic.png" width="400px"></p>

-Dependancy
+Dependency
 -------------
-This project is only support on linux or linux-like operating system.
-Some basic external library dependencies are follow:
+This project is intented to run on linux or linux-like operating system.
+Following external libraries are required:
    - Python 3
    - Armadillo
    - BulletPhysics
 ### Armadillo
 Armadillo is a linear algebra library.
-Before installing armadillo, we need to make sure BLAS and LAPACK is installed.
+Before installing armadillo, we need to make sure BLAS and LAPACK are installed.
 Installation:

     $ sudo apt install libopenblas-dev liblapack-dev

-Then we are ready for installing Armadillo.
-There are two ways to approach: either go to [website](http://arma.sourceforge.net/download.html) to obtain tar ball or directly using package management:
+Then we are ready to installing Armadillo.
+There are two approaches: either go to the [website](http://arma.sourceforge.net/download.html) to obtain the tar ball or, directly using package management:

     $ sudo apt-get install libarmadillo-dev

 ### BulletPhysics
-BulletPhysics is open-source real-time physics simulation library.
-We use this library to simulate carbon nanotube mesh with different morphologies.
-Installation will need OpenGL library to vender the scene.
-Detailed instruction could refer to [old repo](https://github.com/amirhosseindavoody/carbon_nanotube_mesh/wiki)
+BulletPhysics is an open-source real-time physics simulation library.
+We use this library to generate carbon nanotube mesh with different morphologies.
+Installation requires the OpenGL library to render the scene.
+Detailed instructions could at the [old repo](https://github.com/amirhosseindavoody/carbon_nanotube_mesh/wiki)

 Mesh Generation
 ----------------
 ### Code Structure
-The code structure is simple.
-There is only one class called cnt_mesh which will contain all the details about carbon nanotube: total length, segment length, tube chirality in arrays.
-Functions defined in this class will transfer desired carbon nanotube to rigid body and drop it at certain height.
-Main.cpp will act as a upper-level structure to set up and run BulletPhysics scene and also call functions in cnt_mesh to generate new tubes.
-The output file will recode the position, orientation and chirality of every segment of the tubes.
+Properties of carbon nanotubes, such as length, segment length, tube chirality, etc., are stored in arrays that are properties of the class "cnt_mesh".
+The entire mesh of carbon nanotubes is an instance of the class "cnt_mesh".
+The methods defined in this class construct carbon nanotubes out of segments, apply constraints, and drop the nanotube from a specific height.
+Main.cpp will act as an upper-level structure to set up and run the BulletPhysics scene and also call functions in cnt_mesh to generate new tubes.
+The output file will record the position, orientation and chirality of each carbon nanotube segments.
 More detailed explanation can be found [Here](https://github.com/amirhosseindavoody/carbon_nanotube_mesh).

-After generating tubes, we need to post-process the output files with a python script.
-The python script is used to interpolate limited position data of each segment into a smooth curve which will represent actual curvy nanotube in real world.
-After that, the script will sample position points along each tube to be the position of scattering sites in monte carlo simulation.
+After generating the film, we use a python script to increase the density of gridpoints along the length of each tube using interpolation.
+Once the interpolation is finished, the script sets the gridpoints along each tube to act as scattering sites in the Monte Carlo simulation.
 ### Run example
-First, direct inside folder and use Makefile to build the project.
+First, navigate to the folder containing the project and use the makefile to generate the executable program.

     $ cd mesh
     $ make main

-Then run the main.exe after setting up input.json
+Then, modify input.json as needed, and run main.exe

     $ main.exe input.json